Wandsworth: Transport

 The nearest railway stations are Wandsworth Town; Wandsworth Common (one stop from Clapham Junction, and 12 minutes' train ride from London Victoria); and Earlsfield, (one stop from Clapham Junction, and 12 minutes' train ride from London Waterloo).
 Wandsworth Town is also served by Southfields tube station in the Southfields area of the Town.

-Churches
+Places of worship

 All Saints' is the original parish church of Wandsworth, dating back to the 13th century, although the present building is mostly of the 18th century.
 St Anne's and Holy Trinity churches were built in the 19th century to accommodate a growing population.

-Wandsworth Prison

-Built in 1851, Wandsworth Prison is a Category B men's prison.
-It is the largest prison in London and one of the largest in Europe, with a similar capacity to Liverpool Prison.
+Wandsworth Quaker Meeting House, built in 1778, is the oldest surviving Quaker meeting house in Greater London.